simple-plain-dev/personal-project-manager/README.md

 # personal-project-manager
-Manage your Project &amp; Task using this app
+Manage your Project & Task using this app

-change readme